theQRL/docs.theqrl.org/_docs/wallet/basics.md

 In order to increase that amount we generate a slaves.json file with 10 slaves. this file will then have 10 slaves with 1,24 signatures available or `10 x 1024 = 10240` and will only have used one OTS from the main wallet.

-If we create a wallet with tree height of **18** or **262,144** Signatures and generate a slaves.json file with 100 slaves in it i would have 26,214,400 signatures available with this one file, that I can generate 262,143 more times from the main wallet before it runs out of signatures.
+If we create a wallet with tree height of 18 xmss or 262,144 Signatures and generate a slaves.json file with 100 slaves in it i would have 26,214,400 signatures available with this one file, that I can generate 262,143 more times from the main wallet before it runs out of signatures.

+* * *

 ## Seting Up a Wallet